ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 ### Mailbox

-Mailbox is the mechanism used to implement Inter Processor Communication and **only relevant for multicore systems**.
-Mailbox is used by SPM for communicating with secure partitions from nonsecure processing environment.
+Mailbox is the mechanism used to implement IPC and is **only relevant for multicore systems**.
+SPM uses mailbox to communicate with secure partitions from a nonsecure processing environment.

 #### Concepts